ethereum/EIPs/EIPS/rentcollector.md

 the actual cost of storing the state.

 ## Backwards Compatibility
-The fact that both `rent` and `lease` are initialized as zero and assumed to have been zero before introducing the protocol change, the entire history of the blockchain is conforming to the rules introduces in this protocol change.
+The fact that both `rent` is initialized as zero and assumed to have been zero before introducing the protocol change, the entire history of the blockchain is conforming to the rules introduces in this protocol change.
 Since miners are beneficiaries of the change, no difficulty is expected with acceptance by miners.

 ## Test Cases
 ### TODO